-Ably can deliver native push notifications to devices using, amongst others, Apple’s Push Notification service and Google’s Cloud Messaging service.
-Native push notifications, unlike Ably’s channel based pub/sub messaging, do not require the device to maintain a connection to Ably as the underlying platform or OS is responsible for maintaining its own battery efficient transport to receive push notifications.
-Therefore, native push notifications are commonly used to display visual notifications to users or launch a background process for an app in a battery efficient manner.
+Ably can deliver native push notifications to devices using, amongst others, Apple’s Push Notification service and Google’s Firebase Cloud Messaging service.
+Native push notifications, unlike Ably’s channel based pub/sub messaging, do not require the device to maintain a connection to Ably, as the underlying platform or OS is responsible for maintaining its own battery-efficient transport to receive push notifications.
+Therefore, native push notifications are commonly used to display visual notifications to users or launch a background process for an app in a battery-efficient manner.

 Delivering push notifications

 As shown above, Ably provides two models for delivering push notifications to devices:

 Ably provides a REST API that allows native push notifications to be delivered directly to:

 - Devices identified by their unique device ID